OSMLatam/OSM-Notes-Ingestion/README.md

 * `bash_logger.sh` is a tool for logging with different levels.
 * `processAPINotes.sh` is the main script that process the notes with the API.
 * `processPlanetNotes.sh` is the base script to process notes from Planet file.

+### Insufficient memory resources

+If the server where this script runs does not have enough memory (6 GB for Java), then it will not be able to process the Planet notes file, to convert it into a flat file.

+To overcome this issue, you can prepare the environment with 3 steps, performed in different computers.

+* `processPlanetNotes.sh --base` This creates the basic elements on the db.
+* `processPlanetNotes.sh --flatfile` Downloads the Planet notes file and converts it into two CSV flat files.
+This is the process that should be done in a computer that can reserve 6 GB for Java Saxon.
+* `processPlanetNotes.sh --locatenotes` Assign a country to the notes.